Kazes2004/Retirement-Project/README.md

 * Places to visit
 * Income information
 * Social infrastructure
-* Medical/Health
+* Medical/Health :
-					Distance to medical
+					Distance to medical and
 					Cost associated at each potential location